Holy Name High School is a Catholic, co-educational, diocesan high school located in Parma Heights, Ohio.

 What is Holy Name High School's ranking?

-Holy Name High School ranks among the top 20% of private schools in Ohio for: Largest student body and Oldest founding date.
+Holy Name High School ranks among the top 20% of private schools in Ohio for: Largest student body, Most AP courses offered, Oldest founding date and Largest endowments.

 When is the application deadline for Holy Name High School?